-Typography is one of the most widely-used tools of all the brand elements.
-The Averta font was chosen for its unique, simple, legible and open qualities.
+Typography is one of the most widely used tools of all the brand elements.
+At EO, we use the Averta typeface.

 Primary design font

-Averta should be used for all materials created in design programs (ie, Sketch, Adobe Illustrator, Adobe InDesign, Adobe Photoshop, Quark, etc.)
+Averta should be used for all materials created in design programmes (ie, Sketch, Adobe Illustrator, Adobe InDesign, Adobe Photoshop, Quark, etc.)

-It is important to utilise hierarchy to convey relative importance and guide the audience through a communications piece.
-Hierarchy is achieved through differences in font weight (light, regular, semibold, bold), size, letter spacing and case.
+Typographic hierarchy conveys relative importance and guides the reader through a communications piece.
+Hierarchy uses different in font weight (light, regular, semibold, bold), size, letter spacing and case.

 This example type scale uses the Averta typeface for all headlines, subtitles, body text and captions.
-The same scale can be accomplished using Century Gothic is Averta is not available.
-To create a consistence typography experiences, avoid mixing Averta and Century Gothic in the same document.
+To create a consistent typography experience, avoid mixing Averta and Century Gothic in the same document.